Skip Nav Destination

 ISBN: 978-1-933477-43-5

-... failure.
-Viruses known to cause myocarditis frequently also cause respiratory or gastrointestinal infections that are not associated with myocarditis.
-Host factors most likely determine an individual’s susceptibility to myocarditis and include pregnancy, sex hormone administration, age, exercise...
+... or gastrointestinal infections that are not associated with myocarditis.
+Host factors most likely determine an individual’s susceptibility to myocarditis and include pregnancy, sex hormone administration, age, exercise, and nutritional status ( 8 ).
+The true incidence of myocarditis is difficult to establish due...

 Book Chapter